elizoller/alma_webhooks/README.md

 2. Check you have npm installed
 `npm -v`
 If you don't have npm installed, install it `npm install -g npm`
 3. It'll be best if you have access to an Alma sandbox, but you can still participate if you don't.
+Preferrably with the role General System Administrator (this will allow you to create an integration profile).

 ## Next Steps
 [Continue to Phase 1](phase1.md)

 ## Resources
 [Ex Libris Documentation](https://developers.exlibrisgroup.com/alma/integrations/webhooks/)